verityj/verityj.github.io/_posts/2026-08-10-solid-rate.md

 bluesky_post_url: "https://bsky.app/profile/veri-t.bsky.social/post/3msr2dnmzwk2i"
 ---

-Since I am interested in the Solid.xyz project, I wanted a one-click way to look up the current contract rate of their soUSD token from etherscan.
+Solid.xyz is a minuscule, really tiny (and buggy) DEFI project on Fuse chain with a current TVL on the order of about $200,000.
+That's barely a blip.
+But since I am following the project out of curiosity, I wanted a one-click way to look up the current contract rate of their soUSD token from etherscan.

+DefiLlama TVL:

+<iframe width="640px" height="360px" src="https://defillama.com/chart/protocol/solid-yield?fees=false&theme=dark" title="DefiLlama" frameborder="0"></iframe>

 ## Contract source